obscuren/blog/pipe.md

 ```

 I hope this will further speed up the NACL development.
 Suggestion, patches, etc are all welcome on GH :-)

+For some further reading please see the [Pipe Reference](https://github.com/ethereum/go-ethereum/wiki/Pipe)